Electronically Filing Your 1099s

 - Go to Reports > 1099 Contractor Forms > e-File 1099s

 - Review the state for each vendor.
 Under the Combined Federal/State Filing Program, the IRS will automatically share your 1099 information with the appropriate states for no additional charge.
-If a vendor is located in a state that does not participate, “Not Supported” will be selected.
+If a vendor is located in a state that does not participate, “Not Supported” will be shown.
 If needed, you can change the state here.
 The dropdown list will only show participating states.
 However, you can still download a paper 1099/1096 form to send to the state via mail.

 - Confirm your 1099 information a final time before submitting for e-File.
 You will see a summary of each Vendor, the 1099 reported dollar amount, and whether the 1099 is also being filed with the state.
-Check the box to agree that the information is accurate and agree to the e-Filing fee, and click “Submit.”
+Check the box to agree that the information is accurate and agree to the e-Filing fee, and click “Submit e-File.”

 - You will see a “success” message that your 1099 e-Filing was submitted.